Jah-yee/Open-Media-Project/readme.md

 Join the Discussion
 Have an idea?
 Want to suggest a feature?
 Not sure where you can contribute?
 Start a discussion and introduce yourself.
-Learning Lab is being built in public, and the community is part of the process.
+The Media Lab is being built in public, and the community is part of the process.

 WhyContribute?
 